Swarmops/Swarmops/README.md

 Beta-2 will be released on December 5, with string freeze on December 2.
 Its focus is to retool for Bitcoin Cash ~~and/or the Bitcoin 2x fork.
 This goal is fluid and may change as the strength of the respective forks become clearer.~~

 - [x] Database update for Bitcoin Cash balances for addresses
+- [ ] Track Bitcoin Cash balances as well as legacy Core balances
 - [ ] Update NBitcoin to handle dual-mode
 - [ ] Rewrite the Bitcoin Hotwallet page to display Bitcoin Cash balances (part 1, without conversion to fiat)
 - [ ] Rewrite the Bitcoin Echo page to use Bitcoin Cash
 - [ ] Rewrite the Bitcoin Donation page; make more resilient to socket failures
-- [ ] Write a Pay Invoice page for Bitcoin Cash
 - [ ] String Freeze
 - [ ] Release